If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 Shiori shakes his head placing a hand on his hip.
 “It’s your funeral.
 You showed a lot of potential but I won’t waste my time on a dog like Cortez.
 So help him.
 I will not clean his messes.”

 “You are a piece of trash and you need to get lost or else you are going to have problems.”
 Apricot scowls looking beside her to see Sumai glaring at her.
-Without a word Apricot lunges off the wall taking off.
+Without a word Apricot lunges off the wall taking off before she said something she regretted herself.
+She sure as hell was not going to take that kind of abuse from a perfect stranger.
 She makes it about a block before she hears foot steps following from behind her.

 “Would you leave me,” Apricot says as she turns to see the young black-haired girl looking at her with her sapphire eyes.
 “I am so sorry I thought you were,”